 2. Replacing pallet rack components

 When beam components are damaged, the most effective solution is to replace them.
-In such cases, it is important to verify that the replacing beam is identical to the previously used one.
-One issue arising from this is installing a beam incompatible with the uprights being used.
+In such cases, verifying that the replacing beam is identical to the previously used one is important.
+One issue is installing a beam that is incompatible with the uprights being used.
 Assembling incompatible beam types and uprights could greatly reduce the lateral stability of your rack system.
 Furthermore, any dislodging caused by inadequate connections between beams and uprights could lead to undesirable incidents.

 Installing a replacement beam that differs in shape, size, or thickness from the original part will also affect the rack's load capacity.